JSON-Bjorn/VoiceFlow-Studio/README.md

-# VoiceFlow Studio
+# VoiceFlow Studio 🎙️

-An AI-powered podcast generation platform that creates professional-quality podcasts from simple text prompts using a sophisticated 6-agent AI system.
+An AI-powered podcast generation platform that creates high-quality, engaging podcasts from simple prompts.
+Built with Next.js, FastAPI, and advanced AI pipeline powered by OpenAI and Chatterbox TTS.

 ## 🎯 Overview

 VoiceFlow Studio transforms any topic into engaging, professional-quality podcasts featuring natural conversations between AI hosts with distinct personalities.
-Users can generate podcasts in minutes using our advanced AI pipeline powered by OpenAI and ElevenLabs.
+Users can generate podcasts in minutes using our advanced AI pipeline powered by OpenAI and Chatterbox TTS.

 ## 🚀 Features